What Is the Credit Score Needed to Refinance a House Loan?

 Cash-out refinance minimum credit score: 580

 Loans backed by the Federal Housing Administration (FHA) are more accessible financial products.
 You only need a 580 credit score to get a refinance.
 You must also have a debt-to-income ratio below 43% and a good employment history.
-Applicants need at least 20% equity in their homes and no late mortgage payments during the last 12 months.
+Applicants need at least 20% home equity and no late mortgage payments during the last 12 months.
 FHA loans cater to people who want to live in their homes, so mortgage lenders will verify if you have resided in the house for the past 12 months.

 VA Refinance